buildingu/bu-web/main/README.md

 ### Pushing Code
 You'll always be working in your `page/<page name>` branch.
 When you have completed a good amount or feel that this part of the code is ready, you can push it to the `develop` branch.
 The `develop` branch is where all the current code in development is located. **But before you push your code to `develop`**, set up a meeting with me, David Bishop, so I can check it out :)

-### Pulling New Changes From Main (Mostly likely if I something)
+### Pulling New Changes From Main (Most likely if I change something)
 First move to the `main branch`, pull the changes.
-Then go back to your page branch and do `git rebase origin/main` and then you should have all the changes in your page branch.
+Then go back to your page branch and do `git rebase main` and then you should have all the changes in your page branch.
+Or you can just do `git rebase origin/main` straight from your branch, but having your main up to date is also nice.

 ## Helpful Resources
 https://www.freecodecamp.org/news/intro-to-react-components/ - React vs Static HTML